What is CASPA? How does it work? When is it due? Read on to find the answers to all of the questions and more!

 If you’re considering becoming a physician assistant, it’s essential you understand what the CASPA application is, which is what this guide will cover!

 The Centralized Application Service for Physician Assistants (CASPA) is used to simplify the process of applying to physician assistant programs.
-Through their CASPA accounts, students can choose the programs they’d like to apply to and upload all of the necessary application materials.
+Through their CASPA accounts, students can choose the programs they’d like to apply to and upload all of the CASPA PA requirements.

-Now that you have a better understanding of what CASPA is, you should also know which key deadlines to keep in mind:
+Now that you have a better understanding of what CASPA is, here is the complete CASPA application timeline:

 In case you’re confused by some of these dates, CASPA allows students to submit their applications before their transcripts, evaluations, and official test scores are received by CASPA.
 Keep an eye out on the status of your application.
 You will be notified once your materials are received by CASPA and when your application is verified!